Tiznow: The 2000 Breeders' Cup Classic

 Tiznow's final start of 2000 was in the Breeders' Cup Classic, held that year at Churchill Downs.
 Tiznow had to be supplemented to the field at a cost of $360,000 as he was not nominated as a foal.
 The field included Irish champion Giant's Causeway, Kentucky Derby winner Fusaichi Pegasus, Belmont Stakes winner Lemon Drop Kid, and Jockey Club Gold Cup winner Albert the Great.
 Tiznow and Albert the Great went to the early lead while being stalked by Giant's Causeway.
 As they entered the stretch, Albert the Great started to give way, but Giant's Causeway was closing fast on the outside.
-Giant's Causeway almost got even but Tiznow rallied gamely to win by a neck.
+Giant's Causeway almost got even, but Tiznow rallied to win by a neck.
 The race was voted the NTRA Moment of the Year.

-Only days after the Breeders' Cup, Straub-Reubens died, leaving her share of the horse to her children.
+Days after the Breeders' Cup, Straub-Reubens died, leaving her share of the horse to her children.
 In January 2001, Tiznow received Eclipse Awards for 2000 Horse of the Year and Champion Three-Year-Old.
 He was the first California-bred to receive these honors since Swaps in 1956.

 2001: four-year-old season

 Tiznow started his 4-year-old campaign by winning the San Fernando Breeders' Cup Stakes, then finishing second to Wooden Phone in the Strub Stakes.

-At high weight in the Santa Anita Handicap, Tiznow dueled with Wooden Phone for a mile before finally drawing away to win by 5 lengths.
+At high weight in the Santa Anita Handicap, Tiznow dueled with Wooden Phone for a mile before drawing away to win by 5 lengths.

-Tiznow then missed a good portion of the year due to back problems, and came into the Classic off defeats in the Woodward Stakes and the Goodwood Handicap.
+Tiznow then missed a good portion of the year due to back problems and came into the Classic off defeats in the Woodward Stakes and the Goodwood Handicap.